Asifekhlaque/Learn_Javascript/README.md

     //console.log("Delete",m);

 # Console method
-console method is a way to perform operations on a string
+Console method is a way to perform operations on a string

     console.log("Hello World!");
     console.assert(1==1);